 These three are unarguably the biggest website builders out there.
 All three have a lot of similarities as well as differences that account for their unique strengths & weaknesses.
 We’ll briefly touch the main points below;

 Squarespace’s target audience is basically website builders without any coding skills.

 The purpose of the platform is to make website building simple stupid such that anyone can build their own website without having to write a single letter of code.
 While this sounds great & truly quite great to an extent, the need for this level of simplicity has led to a ‘watered down’ & ‘walled garden’ approach to ensure the quality & functionality of Squarespace’s over 3.6 million websites.

 Another cloud-based website building platform for people who want to build websites without coding.

-This method builds your website with little to no input from you just by asking you a few questions and then using publicly-available information about your business.
+The ‘Wix ADI’ is the short form for Wix Artificial Design Intelligence.
+This method builds your website with little to no input from you just by asking you a few questions & then using publicly-available information about your business.
 Both methods are aimed at people with no coding or web development skills.
 But there’s also a ‘Wix Corvid’ (this has nothing to do with COVID-19 lol!).

 The Corvid mode offers the greatest functionality of all three methods but actually requires significant website coding skills.

 *WordPress -the crowd favorite!